The GE 22730 is no longer available and as an alternative we suggest that you consider the Dish Network DTVPal Plus, or Tivax STB-T8.

-Product Details: This digital converter box does not come with the best picture quality out there.
-It is just below the "2nd tier" which means that most converter boxes provide better picture quality.
-Despite this it is still an upgrade from the average analog broadcast.
-When we hooked this converter box up to our Vizio TV it revealed that its sound quality is very good and rates as well as the top DTV converter boxes that we have reviewed.
-Its sound quality is better that the sound quality that you get from traditional analog TV.
-This converter box be purchased for $60-$80 which is quite overpriced.
-The GE 22730 is no longer available and has been upgraded to the GE 23334.
+Product Details: First and foremost it clearly does not come with the best picture quality out there.
+It is just below the "2nd tier" which means that almost all other boxes provide better picture quality thant his one.
+Despite this it is still an upgrade from the average analog broadcast, which isn't saying much to be honest.
+When we hooked this converter box up to our TV it revealed that its sound quality is very good and rates as well as most of the top rated converter boxes that we have reviewed.
+Its sound quality is better that the sound quality that you get from traditional analog TV, as is the case with every one we have reviewed to this date.
+It be purchased for $60-$80 which is quite overpriced.
+You can find much better ones for $20-$30 less and therefore shouldn't consider this one unless your are privy to the GE brand for some reason.
+With it no longer being available you can consider it's upgraded version which is the GE 23334.

 Parental Control Setting